Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Oregon's Prevailing Wage Law

-• The Oregon Bureau of Labor and Industries (BOLI) determines prevailing wage rates.
+• The Oregon Bureau of Labor and Industries (BOLI) sets Oregon's prevailing wage rates by trade and locality.

 Components of Wage Determinations